TheOdinProject/curriculum/rails_programming/mailers_advanced_topics/project_mailers.md

    > PassengerMailer.confirmation_email(Passenger.first).deliver_now!
    ~~~
 9. Extra Credit: Deploy it to Heroku and try it out.
 If you deploy to Heroku, there will be a bit of additional setup to get the [SendGrid add-on (see docs)](https://devcenter.heroku.com/articles/sendgrid) and make sure your configuration is set up properly.
 The docs describe how to get that up and going.

+(One heads up: in order to use SendGrid you will probably have to give your credit card information to Heroku, if you haven't already.
+You don't have to pay for the service, but you do have to give your information.)
 </div>

 ### Additional Resources